Mtihc/MyHelpPages/README.md

 **Update June 15, 2017:**

+The latest artifact for spigot 1.12 can be found here: https://github.com/sorifiend/MyHelpPages/tree/master/compiled-jar

 ---
 Building
 ---
-Building the latest dev build (Current for mineacraft 1.12) of MyHelpPages is very simple, the bukkit/spigot dependencies are available via maven:
+Building the latest dev build (Current for spigot 1.12) of MyHelpPages is very simple, the bukkit/spigot dependencies are available via maven:

 ```
   git clone https://github.com/sorifiend/MyHelpPages